WHAT IS BAPTISM?

 LET US KNOW YOU WANT TO BE BAPTIZED

-We will offer open baptism on Saturday, June 29 and Sunday, June 30.
-If you would like to be baptized as part of these special services, please fill out this form.
+If you would like to be baptised, please contact Jill Stuckey to schedule your baptism.
 We look forward celebrating this important Next Step with you!